Hyurl/hyurl.github.io/cool-node/Docs/More.md

 be displayed, otherwise, the error message will be shown.
 This rule applies to all error types, like 400, 401, 403, 500, etc.

-If the error is thrown in a socket controller, then a failed message (like `{success: false, msg: '404 Not Found!', code: 404}`) will be sent to the client.
+If the error is thrown in a socket controller, then a failed message (e.g.
+`{success: false, msg: '404 Not Found!', code: 404}`) will be sent to the client.